-Some websites say they’re poisonous, others say they’re safe.
-Who’s right?
+Some experts say they’re poisonous, others say they’re perfectly safe in moderation.

 An important thing to remember here is that the avocado can be broken down into the tree, bark, leaves and fruit.
 The fruit can be split into the skin, flesh (or meat) and pit (or seed).

-The Pet Poison Helpline does mention avocados in their list of poisons, due to the fact that they contain a toxin known as persin.
-The majority of persin is concentrated in the leaves, bark, pit and skin of the avocado.
+The majority of toxic persin found in avocados is concentrated in the leaves, bark, pit and skin of the avocado.
 The flesh contains a much lower level, which doesn’t seem to affect dogs.